Biden says G7 will ban Russian gold imports - NewsBreak

 Biden’s announcement came on the first day of a G7 meeting in Germany; a formal announcement is expected later on during the summit.

 While it does not bring in as much money as energy, gold is a major source of revenue for the Russian economy.
-Restricting exports to G7 economies will cause more financial strain to Russia as it wages the war in Ukraine.Note on GrubHub order helps rescue alleged rape victim in New York: ‘Please call the police’
+Restricting exports to G7 economies will cause more financial strain to Russia as it wages the war in Ukraine.Man holding baby hostage lights apartment on fire in California

 The G7 includes the United States, France, Canada, Germany, Japan, the United Kingdom and Italy.